Naturopathic Physicians Return To Florida?

 From the Southwest Orlando Bulletin

-and internist Kirti Kalidas, M.D., of Windermere, believes it is
+Naturopath and internist Kirti Kalidas, M.D., N.D., of Windermere, Florida, believes it is

 diagnosing and treating patients in Florida.*